-2020-21 Boys/Girls Golf Important Dates to Remember
+2021-22 Boys/Girls Golf Important Dates to Remember

+Mon, August 9 Season Starts

-Season Starts 1 st contest may be held Deadline to enter the state series.
+Thurs, August 12 1St contest may be held

+Fri, September 10 Deadline to enter the state series.
 Entries after this date are late entries.

-List of Participants Form is due on-line.
-Boys/Girls Regionals Regional Winner Report submitted by manager.
-Results are entered through the IHSA Schools Center web site by 7pm.
-Boys/Girls Sectionals.
+Wed, September 22 List of Participants Form is due on-line.

+Wed, September 29/ Boys/Girls Regionals Regional Winner Report submitted by manager.

+Thurs.
+September 30 Results are entered through the IHSA Schools Center web site by 7pm.

+Mon, October 4 Boys/Girls Sectionals.
 Sectional Winner Report submitted by manager.

 Results are entered through the IHSA Schools Center web site by 7pm.

-12:01 p.m. deadline for schools advancing to State Final to confirm hotel reservations.
-Practice Round
+Wed, October 6 12:01 p.m. deadline for schools advancing to State Final to confirm hotel reservations.

+Thurs, October 7 Practice Round

-Fri, Sat, October 16-17 State Finals
+Fri, Sat, October 8-9 State Finals

 Girls Class A - Red Tail Run, Decatur

 Girls Class AA - Hickory Point, Decatur

 Boys Class 1A - Prairie Vista, Bloomington

-Boys Class 2A - D.A.
+Boys Class 2A-D.A.
 Weibring Golf Club, ISU, Normal

 Boys Class 3A - The Den at Fox Creek, Bloomington

-List of Participants Form: Each competing school (team and individual entries) shall submit online through the Schools Center, a List of Participants by September 28th.
+List of Participants Form: Each competing school (team and individual entries) shall submit online through the Schools Center, a List of Participants by September 22nd.
 This form will list those players who will participate in the regional tournament along with the player's 18 hole scoring average.
 The scores will be used in the pairing of the players.
 Substitutions can be made in accordance with the Terms and Conditions.
 See Terms and Conditions for the pairing criteria.